Joseon Army: Hong Kyŏngnae's Rebellion

-Foreign Incursions in Korea
+Foreign incursions and reorganization

 Joseon's isolation policies allowed the military to fire on foreign ships.
 When the USS General Sherman arrived at Ganghwa Island, they requested the government to open for trade, but the army sank their ship and killed their crew.
 In 1866, the French launched a putative expedition on Ganghwa Island to demand the government release the catholic priests, but were repulsed by the Tiger Hunters.
 They spearheaded the defense of Ganghwa with the army.
 The French left during the winter when they received news that the priests had escaped.
 In 1871, the Americans too launched a putative expedition to demand the government open for trade and apologize for the General Sherman Incident.
 The Tiger Hunters again spearheaded the defense, but the army and their coastal fortresses did not match their superior firepower.
 20 Koreans were captured as bargaining chips for the Americans but released the prisoners before they left after a diplomatic failure.
 These small victories and foreign diplomatic defeats made the Joseon Army blind to its inferiority to modern armies.
-Japan plundered and pillaged Ganghwa Island for firing on their gunboat Un'yō, finally forcing them to open doors to the world.
+Japan plundered and pillaged Ganghwa Island for firing on their gunboat Un'yō, finally forcing them to open doors to the world and modernize the army which will eventually lead to the development of the armed forces of the Korean Empire.